sylviaanyanwu10/wheeler-project/readme.md

-# Wheeler
+# Wheeler: Peer-to-Peer Car Sharing
-### What It Does
+## What Wheeler Does
-Wheeler is a peer-to-peer car-sharing platform that lets people rent cars directly from other car owners.
-If you have a car that you don’t use all the time, you can list it on Wheeler and earn money.
-If you need a car for a few hours or days, you can rent one nearby quickly and easily.
+Wheeler is a peer-to-peer car sharing platform that connects private car owners with people who need temporary access to a vehicle.
+Unlike ride-hailing services like Uber or Bolt where you hire a driver, Wheeler gives you the car itself, allowing you to decide where to go, how long to keep it, and how to use it.
+It's completely digital, eliminating the need for physical branches, deposits, and paperwork that traditional car rentals require.
-### Why It Matters
+## Why Wheeler Matters
-Many people have cars that sit idle, while others need cars but can’t afford expensive rentals.
-Wheeler connects both sides — helping owners earn extra income and giving renters cheaper, flexible options.
-It also makes the process simple, fast, and completely digital.
+Wheeler solves three key problems in the transportation market:
+1. **Wasted Vehicle Value**: Many privately owned cars sit idle for long periods.
+Wheeler allows owners to monetize these underused assets.
+2. **Lack of Affordable Short-term Options**: Traditional car rentals can be expensive and inflexible for short-term needs.
+3. **Rental Friction**: Physical branches, paperwork, and deposits make traditional car rental inconvenient and time-consuming.
+By creating a trusted digital platform, Wheeler makes car sharing simple, safe, and accessible to everyone.
-### Who It’s For
+## Who Wheeler Is For
-- **Car owners:** who want to earn from their underused cars.
+Wheeler serves two primary user groups:
+1. **Car Owners**: People who own vehicles that aren't in constant use and want to earn extra income by renting them out when they're not needed.
-- **Renters:** who need temporary access to cars without long paperwork or high deposits.
+2. **Renters**: Individuals who need temporary access to a vehicle without the commitment and cost of traditional car rentals or ride-hailing services.
-### Key Features
+## Key Features
+### For Car Owners:
-- Easy sign-up and user verification (phone number, ID, and selfie).
+- Easy onboarding with quick verification
-- Car owners can upload photos, set prices, and manage availability.
+- Simple car listing process with photos and availability settings
+- Secure payment processing
+- Flexible pricing options
+- Insurance coverage during rental periods
+- Community-based trust through ratings
+### For Renters:
-- Renters can search for cars by location, car type, or budget.
+- Search cars by location, type, and budget
+- View detailed car information and owner ratings
+- Seamless booking process
-- Secure payments held in escrow until the car is returned.
+- Secure payment held in escrow
-- Automatic short-term insurance during rentals.
+- Automatic insurance coverage
-- Ratings and reviews to build trust between users.
+- Transparent review system
-### Technologies (Simple Overview)
+## Technologies
-Wheeler will be built as a mobile app using web and cloud technologies that make it fast, secure, and user-friendly.
+Wheeler is built as a mobile application with the following core technologies:
-### Vision
-Wheeler aims to create a world where mobility is shared, safe, and accessible — helping people move freely while reducing wasted car value.
+- User authentication and verification
+- Location-based search
+- Image uploading and processing
+- Real-time booking management
+- Secure payment processing
+- Short-term insurance integration
+- Rating and review system
+The platform is designed to be asset-light and completely digital, making it faster, cheaper, and more flexible than traditional car rental options.